 How Mad Men's Christina Hendricks Keeps Fit

-How does the curvy glamour-puss secretary from Mad Men keep her famous shape in shape?
+How does the actress keep her famous shape in shape?

 She works out with her husband!
-It takes two to tango, and two to hit the treadmill and get the heart rate up -- in actress Christina Hendricks' world anyway.
+It takes two to tango, and two to hit the treadmill and get the heart rate up -- in actress Christina Hendricks's world anyway.

-Best known as Joan in the hit AMC series Mad Men, Hendricks, 36, also knows the value of slowing down and nurturing herself.
+Best known as Joan in the hit AMC series Mad Men, Hendricks also knows the value of slowing down and nurturing herself.
 Working 15-hour days doesn't have to result in climbing the walls at the end of them.
-And with two new movies in theaters this month, I Don't Know How She Does It, co-starring Sarah Jessica Parker, and Drive, with Ryan Gosling, you'd think she'd succumb.

-Fitness is part of Hendricks' daily routine.
-She does sit-ups and push-ups in her trailer if she has a down moment.
-And she and her husband of two years, actor Geoffrey Arend, schedule regular workouts together with a trainer, turning what might otherwise be a "have to" into "love to!"
+Work it.
+Fitness is part of Hendricks's daily routine.
+She does sit-ups and pushups in her trailer if she has a down moment.
+And she and her husband, actor Geoffrey Arend, schedule regular workouts together with a trainer, turning what might otherwise be a "have to" into a "love to!"

 Hendricks says she uses the treadmill, does weight training, and uses a BOSU ball.